Our 2017 list of the Top 20 Private Fashion Design School Programs in the US.

 OTIS Fashion students are mentored by major brands and designers such as Ruben & Isabel Toledo, A|X, Halston, Billabong, Nike, BCBG, Hurley, Urban Outfitters, Anthropologie, Patagonia, and Johnny Was.
 Internship opportunities with major brands such as Tahari, GAP, Bob Mackie, Armani Exchange, Ralph Lauren, DKNY, and many others provide real world experience, while fashion show events and other prospects offer the opportunity for students to display their designs.
 The Annual Scholarship and Benefit Fashion Show and the Nieman Marcus window in Beverly Hills are just a few options.

 8. School of the Art Institute of Chicago, Chicago, Illinois (top 10% of schools considered)

-The School of the Art Institute of Chicago (SAIC) was founded in 1866 and it is home to 3,590 students enrolled in more than 25 art and design programs across 40 academic departments.
+Founded in 1866, the School of the Art Institute of Chicago (SAIC) is home to nearly 3,600 students enrolled in more than 25 art and design programs across 40 academic departments.
 The Department of Fashion Design offers several programs for aspiring fashion designers.
 Options include a BFA in Studio with a Concentration in Fashion Design or Fiber and Material Studies or an Emphasis in Fashion.
 A Master of Design (MDes) and Post-Baccalaureate Certificate in Fashion, Body and Garment are also on the menu.